mSvcBench/muBench/Docs/Manual.md

 The quick way is to use a µBench Docker container, even though for extending the code may be better to run µBench directly in your host.

 To gain initial experience with µBench, without the burden of configuring a production-grade cluster Kubernetes, you can use [minikube](https://minikube.sigs.k8s.io/docs/start/) to create the cluster.
 However, to carry out research activities, it is recommended to use a production-grade Kubernetes cluster.

-### Create and get access to a Kubernetes cluster
+### Create and Access a Kubernetes Cluster

 #### Minikube

 A quick way to gain initial experience with Kubernetes and µBench is to create a local Kubernetes cluster with [minikube](https://minikube.sigs.k8s.io/docs/start/).
 It is enough to have Docker installed (and running) in your host, or any other [virtualization driver](https://minikube.sigs.k8s.io/docs/drivers/) supported by minikube.

 After installing minikube software, you can create a single-node Kubernetes cluster with